-If you are a citizen from the European Union, your ID card is enough from May 1rst, 2004.
+- If you are a citizen of the European Union, your ID card is enough from May 1rst, 2004.

-If you are not a citizen from the European Union, please check with the Czech Embassy in your country – you might need a visa and a passport valid even after your stay.
-Us citizens may stay for 30 days without a visa, but citizens of Australia, New-zealand need one.
+- If you are not a citizen of the European Union, please check with the Czech Embassy in your country – you might need a visa and a passport valid even after your stay.
+Us citizens may stay for 30 days without a visa, but citizens of Australia, New-Zealand need one.

 Which money to use?

-Local currency is the Czech crown, and the Czech Republic is not expected to adopt the Euro before a few years.
-Some shops like Tesco in the center do accept euros, but generally cash is preferred.
+- The local currency is the Czech crown, and the Czech Republic is not expected to adopt the Euro before a few years.
+Some shops like Tesco in the centre do accept euros, but generally, cash is preferred.

-In case you must exchange cash, go to Exchange on Kaprova street, close to Old Town Square.
-Otherwise choose bank instead of an exchange offices – we have been told by some of our clients they have experienced a very inconvenient exchange rate in one of those.
-If for some reason you don't have other choice, then – once at the counter - ask: “ If I give this amount of Euros, how much Czech crowns do I get back?”
+- In case you must exchange cash, go to Exchange on Kaprova street, close to Old Town Square.
+Otherwise, choose bank instead of an exchange office – we have been told by some of our clients they have experienced a very inconvenient exchange rate in one of those.
+If for some reason you don't have another choice, then – once at the counter - ask: “ If I give this amount of Euros, how much Czech crowns do I get back?”